tajul-islam-refath/mern-blog-client/README.md

 7. **Create a Pull Request**: Go to your forked repository on GitHub and click the "New Pull Request" button.
 Fill out the Pull Request form and submit it to propose your changes.

 That's it!
-Thank you for contributing to our repository of Modern Website Templates! 🙌
+Thank you for contributing! 🙌

 ---